 - Gather all the ingredients.

 - Remove seeds and pith from the kabocha and cut into big chunks, about 2 inch pieces.

 Set up the steamer (I use this steamer basket inside the dutch oven here).
 Steam kabocha for 20 minutes or until tender (enough that you can mash with fork) but don’t overcook.

 While steaming the kabocha, mince the onion.
 Slice parallel to the grain, slice against the grain (pic 1), cut into cubes (pic 2), and chop into even smaller pieces (pic 3).

 - Cut the bacon into small bits.
 For better texture, I like the bacon to be about ¼ inches.

 Heat the butter in a large frying pan over medium heat.
 Add the onion and saute for 2-3 minutes, and add the bacon.
 Cook until the onion is translucent, tender, and nicely brown.
 Set aside until the kabocha is done with steaming.

 - Remove the kabocha from the pot and let cool until you can touch (but still warm).
 Remove the skin using a knife or spoon.
 Kabocha skin is edible and you don’t have to remove it.
 However, your kabocha croquette will be dark in color instead of bright orange color.

 - Transfer all the kabocha in a large bowl and mash with a fork.

-- Add the onion and bacon mixture to the mashed kabocha.
+Add the onion and bacon mixture to the mashed kabocha.
 Try to avoid adding excess oil, which could make the mixture too wet.
 Season with ½ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper and kosher salt.

 - Combine well together.
 Using a cookie scoop, make it into ball shape.
 I can usually make 15–18 balls with ½ kabocha (1½ lbs with seeds).

 - Cover with plastic wrap and refrigerate for 15 minutes to kabocha balls become firmer.

 - Add 1 Tbsp water to 1 large egg (50 g each w/o shell) (beaten).
 Coat kabocha balls in ¼ cup all-purpose flour (plain flour).

 - Then coat with egg mixture, and finally panko.